Universities Find Success with User-Generated Content

 In addition, in celebration of their 200th anniversary, Allegheny promoted using the hashtag #allegheny200.
 They used the hashtag to highlight the school’s history and asked students and alumni to post photos with the hashtag.
 Below, some of Allegheny’s alumni show their school spirit using the hashtag.

-Aside from your own marketing team, you can enlist a few students majoring in the marketing, journalism or other applicable schools to be editors and head-up editorial sourcing and management.
+Aside from your own marketing team, you can enlist a few students majoring in marketing, journalism or other applicable schools to be editors and head-up editorial sourcing and management.
 Whether it’s editing blogs, or moderating video and photo submissions, this provides an incredibly valuable experience and a nice addition to the resume.

 How Universities Integrate User-Generated Content into their Marketing Plan